 Over the years, Facebook has become more than social media — it’s now an important element of a business’s local marketing strategy.
 Claiming and managing a Facebook page opens opportunities because some leads may not bother searching for you on Google but will check you out on social media.

 The number of Apple devices in use hit 1.4 billion in 2019 — and all those devices connect users to businesses via Apple Maps.
-With a high domain authority, this listing can’t be ignored (no matter how much you prefer using an Android), thus making connecting to the service a priority.
+With a high domain authority, this listing can’t be ignored (no matter how much you prefer using an Android), setup your business on Apple's Places on Maps.

 Bing Places for Business